The X-Files: Casting

-Duchovny had worked in Los Angeles for three years prior to The X-Files; at first he wanted to focus on feature films.
-In 1993, his manager, Melanie Green, gave him the script for the pilot episode of The X-Files.
-Green and Duchovny were both convinced it was a good script, so he auditioned for the lead.
+Duchovny had worked in Los Angeles for three years prior to The X-Files, focusing on feature films.
+In 1993 his manager Melanie Green gave him the script for the pilot episode of The X-Files.
+Green and Duchovny were both convinced it was a good script so he auditioned for the lead.
 Duchovny's audition was "terrific", though he talked rather slowly.
 While the casting director of the show was very positive toward him, Carter thought that he was not particularly intelligent.
 He asked Duchovny if he could "please" imagine himself as an FBI agent in "future" episodes.
 Duchovny, however, turned out to be one of the best-read people that Carter knew.

-Anderson auditioned for the role of Scully in 1993.
+Anderson auditioned for the part of Scully in 1993.
 "I couldn't put the script down", she recalled.
-The network wanted either a more established or a "taller, leggier, blonder and breastier" actress for Scully than the 24-year-old Anderson, a theater veteran with minor film experience.
+For the role, the network wanted either a more established actress or one that was "taller, leggier, blonder and breastier" than the 24-year-old Anderson, a theater veteran with minor film experience.
 After auditions, Carter felt she was the only choice.
 Carter insisted that Anderson had the kind of "no-nonsense integrity that the role required."
 For portraying Scully, Anderson won numerous major awards: the Screen Actors Guild Award in 1996 and 1997, an Emmy Award in 1997, and a Golden Globe Award 1997.

 The character Walter Skinner was played by actor Mitch Pileggi, who had unsuccessfully auditioned for the roles of two or three other characters on The X-Files before getting the part.
-At first, the fact that he was asked back to audition for the recurring role slightly puzzled him, until he discovered the reason he had not previously been cast in those roles—Carter had been unable to envision Pileggi as any of those characters, because the actor had been shaving his head.
-When Pileggi auditioned for Walter Skinner, he had been in a grumpy mood and had allowed his small amount of hair to grow.
+At first, being asked back to audition for the recurring role puzzled him, until he discovered the reason he had not previously been cast in those roles—Carter had been unable to envision Pileggi as any of those characters, because the actor had been shaving his head.
+When Pileggi auditioned for Walter Skinner, he had been in a grumpy mood and had allowed his hair to grow.
 His attitude fit well with Skinner's character, causing Carter to assume that the actor was only pretending to be grumpy.
 Pileggi later realized he had been lucky that he had not been cast in one of the earlier roles, as he believed he would have appeared in only a single episode and would have missed the opportunity to play the recurring role.